GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

 ## [evaluateSecurityTests] and The Rest ##

-This section and all subsequent sections are related to the `evaluateSecurityTests` mode, and are explained in details in [cwesEvaluation/configuration.md](../cwesEvaluation/configuration.md).
+This section and all subsequent sections are related to the `evaluateSecurityTests` mode, and are explained in detail in [cwesEvaluation/configuration.md](../cwesEvaluation/configuration.md).